Open-CMSIS-Pack/cmsis-toolbox/README.md

 [**SW-Pack-HandsOn**](https://github.com/Open-CMSIS-Pack/SW-Pack-HandsOn)    | Explains the steps to create a simple software pack using the Open-CMSIS-Pack technology.
 [**DFP-Pack-HandsOn**](https://github.com/Open-CMSIS-Pack/DFP-Pack-HandsOn)  | Explains the structure and creation of a Device Family Pack (DFP).
 [**BSP-Pack-HandsOn**](https://github.com/Open-CMSIS-Pack/DFP-Pack-HandsOn)  | Explains the structure and creation of a Board Support Pack (BSP).

-## Report a Bug

-Please report any issue you are facing while using CMSIS-Toolbox in the [Issues tab on GitHub](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/issues/new/choose).
-Select the appropriate issue template, depending on the severity of the issue.
-Bugs (or deviations) from the defined behaviour that can be worked around shall be reported as "non-blocking bug".
-In turn, issues that prevent you from using a certain feature entirely, are considered a "blocking bug" and labelled as *critical*.